SammiSchu/Programming-II-Final-Project-/README.md

 # Programming-II-Final-Project-

 We extracted a Kaggle Twietter and Reddit Sentimental analysis Dataset derived from there respectived APIs.
 The comments and tweets were made on Narendra Modi, Other Leaders, and People's opinion toward the Next Prime Minister of the Nation (General Elections in India -2019).
 The Twitter data set held ~163K tweets whereas the Reddit.csv had ~37K comments.
-We then utilized a Natural Language Toolkit (NLTK) platform the
+We then utilized a Natural Language Toolkit (NLTK) platform to filter out common words such as the, we, them.
+Next with the newly filtered .json datset we worked with the world cloud generator to obtain our cloud.

-## Libraries we Utilized
+## Libraries Utilized
 ```
 from wordcloud import WordCloud
 import matplotlib.pyplot as plt